marcopaganini/gosmart/README.md

     ./simple --client client_id --secret client_secret

-* As this is the first time we run an authentication for this app, the process will require user intervention.
-A message should display on the screen asking the user to visit http://localhost:4567 to complete the log-in process.
+* Since this is the first time we try to authenticate this particular Client ID and Client Secret pair, the authentication process will require user intervention.
+A message will display on the screen asking the user to visit [http://localhost:4567] to complete the authentication process.
 Visit this link with your favorite browser.
 You'll be redirected to the smartthings.com API website.
 Proceed to log in normally and indicate which devices should be "seen" by this App (normally, all).
 Confirm your choices.

 * At this point, the `simple` program will proceed and show a (crude) output showing the temperature and battery reading of your sensors.